TritonDataCenter/manta/docs/operator-guide.md

 **High availability.**  Manta must survive failure of any service, physical server, rack, or even an entire datacenter, assuming it's been deployed appropriately.
-Development installs of Manta can fit on a single system, and obviously those don't survive server failure, but the us-east production deployment spans three datacenters and survives partitioning or failure of an entire datacenter without downtime for the other two.
+Development installs of Manta can fit on a single system, and obviously those don't survive server failure, but several production deployments span three datacenters and survive partitioning or failure of an entire datacenter without downtime for the other two.

 ## Basic terminology

-We use **nodes** to refer to physical servers.  **Compute nodes** mean the same thing they mean in SDC, which is any physical server that's not a head node.
+We use **nodes** to refer to physical servers.  **Compute nodes** mean the same thing they mean in Triton, which is any physical server that's not a head node.
 **Storage nodes** are compute nodes that are designated to store actual Manta objects.
-These are the same servers that run users' compute jobs, but we don't call those compute nodes because that would be confusing with the SDC terminology.
+These are the same servers that run users' compute jobs, but we don't call those compute nodes because that would be confusing with the Triton terminology.

 A Manta install uses:

-* a headnode (see "Manta and SDC" below)
+* a headnode (see "Manta and Triton" below)
 * one or more storage nodes to store user objects and run compute jobs
 * one or more non-storage compute nodes for the other Manta services.

 We use the term *datacenter* (or DC) to refer to an availability zone (or AZ).
-Each datacenter represents a single SDC deployment (see below).
+Each datacenter represents a single Triton deployment (see below).
 Manta supports being deployed in either 1 or 3 datacenters within a single *region*, which is a group of datacenters having a high-bandwidth, low-latency network connection.

-## Manta and SDC
+## Manta and Triton (SDC)

-Manta is built atop SmartDataCenter.
-A three-datacenter deployment of Manta is built atop three separate SmartDataCenter deployments.
-The presence of Manta does not change the way SmartDataCenter is deployed or operated.
-Administrators still have AdminUI, APIs, and they're still responsible for managing the SDC services, platform versions, and the like through the normal SDC mechanisms.
+Manta is built atop Triton (formerly known as SmartDataCenter).
+A three-datacenter deployment of Manta is built atop three separate Triton deployments.
+The presence of Manta does not change the way Triton is deployed or operated.
+Administrators still have AdminUI, APIs, and they're still responsible for managing the Triton services, platform versions, and the like through the normal Triton mechanisms.

 ## Components of Manta